mannny7/BombPartyBotJKLM/README.md

 If you get any errors make sure you have python installed (https://www.python.org/downloads)

-Any further issues open a ticket in the discord: https://discord.gg/duYMYEesdE
+<h3>Any further issues open a ticket in the discord: https://discord.gg/duYMYEesdE</h3>